Search Articles

 Find Attorneys

-Lady of justice statue, blindfolded and holding scales.In many states, seniors have the right to decline jury duty based on their age.
-But the age limits and rules vary by state and by type of court, so if you are summoned for jury duty, check with the court to determine if you are exempt.
+Lady of justice statue, blindfolded and holding scales.In many states, seniors have the right to request an exemption from jury duty based on their age.
+However, the age limits and rules vary by state and by the type of court that summons you.
+So, if you find yourself summoned for jury duty, you will need to check with the court to determine whether you can be exempt.

-The majority of states have a rule in place that allows individuals over a certain age to choose not to serve on a jury if called.
-How this works varies by state and by court.
-Some states allow anyone over a certain age to be permanently exempted; other states allow seniors to be excused from serving if they are called.
-Some states require notice in writing; other states have a box the senior can check on the jury summons form.
+Most states have a rule in place that allows individuals over a certain age to choose not to serve on a jury if called.
+Again, how this works varies by state and by court.

 Local Elder Law Attorneys in Your City